deleteman/Conditionator/Readme.markdown

 - Method to be pre-conditioned: This can be a single method or an array of methods.
 - Pre-condition method: This can be a single method or an array of methods.
 - Options (**optional**): Hash with options that affect the behavior of the pre-conditions:
-    - Failsafe: Method to execute instead of the original method if one of the pre-conditions fails. **Warning** The return value of this method will be returned instead of that of the original method.
+    - *failsafe*: Method to execute instead of the original method if one of the pre-conditions fails. **Warning** The return value of this method will be returned instead of that of the original method.
 Please note that the failsafe method should have the same signature as the original method, since the same parameters will be passed on to it.
-    - Mute: If set to true, and one of the pre-conditions fails, an exception will not be thrown.
+    - *mute*: If set to true, and if one of the pre-conditions fails, an exception will NOT be thrown.

 **Using the failsafe method**

-For a full example, please refer to sample/sample-failsafe.rb
+For a full, detailed example, please refer to sample/sample-failsafe.rb

 ```ruby
 class WelcomeMessage